 'To Honor the Dead'

-The greater the beast, the greater the glory.The bones of other humans can be used decorate the skull, though this is rare and is usually meant as a message and warning.
-For the most wealthy and powerful, the Shikei adds gemstone or metal directly to the bone.
-There are integrated into the designs of the engravings and range in scale from rivets and studs, to plating most of the cranium in metal.
-The skulls of conqueror-queens and merchant kings can become worth more then their weight in gold after the Shikei have added horns, precious metals and stones.
+The greater the beast, the greater the glory.For the wealthy and powerful, the Shikei add gemstone or precious metal directly to the bone.
+These are integrated into the design of the engravings and range in scale from rivets and studs, to plating most of the cranium in metal.
+The skulls of conquerors and merchant-kings can become worth more then their weight in gold after the Shikei have added horns, precious metals and stones.

 Adding metal or gems is only done to flaunt wealth, with no practical or spiritual significance.
 If there is nothing else to say, at least the deceased can brag about their fortune.
 It is common to say, "that one will leave a pretty skull" and it is seldom meant as a compliment.If the dead have lead an especially illustrious and eventful life, the Shikei sometimes use bones to engrave additional details on.
 These bone-scrolls become critical parts of the shrines, without which the skull's work is incomplete.
 Even teeth are sometimes used.
 Some long lost bone-scrolls of famous dead are sought after by many, hoping to uncover secrets or buried treasure.